JayMassey98/the-nether-refined/README.md

 To refine the Nether further, the following changes have been made.

-* Added the base terrain blocks of each biome to infinitely burn in the Nether:
+* Added the following to the list of blocks that infinitely burn in the Nether:
     * Basalt
     * Crimson Nylium
-    * Soul Sand
-    * Soul Soil
+    * Nether Wart Block
     * Warped Nylium
+    * Warped Wart Block

 * Changed the coordinate scale from 8 to 1, in order to:
     * Align the world borders of the Overworld and the Nether.
 This is useful when playing on a server that relocates the Overworld spawn and updates the world border to match it.
     * Inspire building up infrastructure for travelling, instead of quick walks between portals.

 * Disabled beds blowing up when right-clicked, in order to:
     * Stop new players from dying to an unexplained game mechanic.
     * Stop the explosions from being used to mine ancient debris.

 * Disabled building above the Nether roof, in order to:
     * Discourage safe creation of mob farms without danger.
     * Discourage safe travelling without setting up infrastructure.